Bedale Hoard

-The Bedale Hoard is a hoard of forty-eight silver and gold items dating from the late 9th to early 10th century AD and includes necklaces, arm-bands, a sword pommel, hacksilver and ingots.
-It was discovered on 22 May 2012 in a field near Bedale, North Yorkshire by metal detectorists, and reported via the Portable Antiquities Scheme.
+The Bedale Hoard is a hoard of forty-eight silver and gold items dating from the late 9th to early 10th centuries AD and includes necklaces, arm-bands, a sword pommel, hacksilver and ingots.
+It was discovered on 22 May 2012 in a field near Bedale, North Yorkshire, by metal detectorists, and reported via the Portable Antiquities Scheme.
 Following a successful public funding campaign, the hoard was acquired by the Yorkshire Museum for £50,000.

-Contents of the hoard
+Contents

-The hoard contains forty-eight items of silver and gold and was declared as 'treasure' under the Treasure Act 1996.
-In addition to 29 silver ingots, the hoard contained an iron sword pommel inlaid with foil plaques, four gold hoops or bands from the hilt of the sword, six small gold rivets, four silver collars and neck-rings (one cut into two pieces), one silver arm, one fragment of a 'Permian' ring, and one silver penannular brooch.
+The hoard contains 48 items of silver and gold and was declared "treasure" under the Treasure Act 1996.
+In addition to 29 silver ingots, the hoard contained an iron sword pommel inlaid with foil plaques, four gold hoops or bands from the hilt of the sword, six small gold rivets, four silver collars and neck-rings (one cut into two pieces), one silver arm, one fragment of a "Permian" ring, and one silver penannular brooch.

 Sword fittings

 The large, iron sword pommel survived along with the guard, four gold hoops from the hilt and six gold rivets.
 The pommel is broadly triangular and is inlaid with plaques of gold foil decorated with incised animal interlace with nicked edges in the late Anglo-Saxon Trewhiddle style, which can be dated to the late 9th century.
-The form of the pommel is typical of Petersen's late 9th-century type L. Silver is far more usual as a decoration on sword pommels of this date and the extensive use of gold foil on the present find is unique.
+The form of the pommel is typical of Petersen's late-9th-century type L. Silver is far more usual as a decoration on sword pommels of this date and the extensive use of gold foil on the present find is unique.

 Neck-rings

 The largest neck collar from the hoard consists of four twisted cables of silver, each a different size, hammer-welded together into flat terminals.
-The outermost cable consists of six thick, plaited rods and the inner three 'hollow' ropes each consists only of three coiled strands of double-twisted rods.
-Whilst the individual components of the collar can be paralleled, this 'West Viking' variant is unique.
-International trade associated with this hoard is best demonstrated by the 'Permian' style ring fragment, a type imported from Russia during the early part of the Viking period.
+The outermost cable consists of six thick, plaited rods and the inner three "hollow" ropes each consists only of three coiled strands of double-twisted rods.
+Whilst the individual components of the collar can be paralleled, this "West Viking" variant is unique.
+International trade associated with this hoard is best demonstrated by the "Permian"-style ring fragment, a type imported from Russia during the early part of the Viking period.
 Two complete six-plait cable neck-rings are also present in the hoard, as is a triple-strand neck-ring cut into half and used as hacksilver.